infiniflow/ragflow-docs/website/pricing/pricing-details.md

 ---
 sidebar_position: 10
-slug: /pricing-details
+slug: /details
 ---

-# RAGFlow pricing & billing
+# RAGFlow pricing and billing

 **Limited-time promo:** RAGFlow billing is currently in beta.
 All plans enjoy limited-time discounts.
 Currently, **billing only applies to PDF parsing via DeepDoc**.
 Other parsing features are temporarily free.

 ## Introduction